 When the object jumps up and down in the measurement process, such as the production line's vibration leading to the change of the working distance.

-The type selection method of the telecentric lens is similar to that of the ordinary optical system.
+The type selection method of the telecentric lens machine vision is similar to that of the ordinary optical system.
 The following points should be paid attention to:

 Compatible CCD target surface size